 How the preparation of the VRML file is realized, is described in the following.
-We prepare the Fortran Interface Subroutine Package for the VRML file preparation, and VRML file (.wrl) is directly made from three-dimensional simulation data using the Fortran program.
+We prepare the Fortran Interface Subroutine Package for the VRML file preparation, and VRML file (\.wrl) is directly made from three-dimensional simulation data using the Fortran program.
 Though there is a difference between two-dimension and three-dimension, this method is similar to the method for making the PostScript image file.
 In the viewer of the VRML, there generally "walk mode" and "examine mode".
 The walk mode moves the viewpoint, and the examine mode does transfer and rotation and scaling of the object.
 It is possible to examine more apparently the three-dimensional structure of the magnetosphere in this way.
-Present important problem is for the VRML files to grow with several MB very much, since VRML file of the three-dimensional line of magnetic force drawing of the earth's magnetosphere uses the ascii file.
+Present important problem is for the VRML files to grow file size up to several MB, since VRML file of the three-dimensional magnetic field lines drawing of the earth's magnetosphere uses the ascii file.
 By using the VRML binary file or compression of the ascii VRML file, it is also expected that it is considerably improved this problem.
-It is future most interesting problem to display the three-dimensional moving image of time change of the earth's magnetosphere with the change of IMF in the VRML, namely a real three-dimensional animation movie.
+It is future most interesting problem to display the three-dimensional moving image of temporal evolution of the earth's magnetosphere with the change of IMF in the VRML, namely a real three-dimensional animation movie.

-This "How to use VRML" includes the following content.
+This "How to Use VRML by Fortran: Method and Contents" includes the following content.
 In chapter 1, chapter 2, the fundamental examples which makes the three-dimensional image file of the VRML2.0 type by using the Fortran program, and examples which can be utilized as it is for the analysis of simulation result are shown.
 In addition, the specific example in applying to the MHD simulation result of solar wind and earth's magnetosphere interaction is shown in chapter 3.
 In chapter 4 is shown a series of specific example which demonstrated how image analysis in the three-dimensional global MHD simulation and the image processing by Postscript and VRML in the earth's magnetosphere are executed.
 In final chapters 5 and 6 are shown practical VRML examples for visualization of the earth's magnetosphere simulated by various 3-dimensional MHD models.
 And, CD-ROM is putting all main Fortran programs and subroutine packages shown in this manual as a source program format.
-We are happy if it is useful for the computer science and technology program participants.
+We are happy if it is useful for the simulation and data analysis scientists.